 For this tutorial, I am showing you how I made the carrot toy since 0nce you get the idea, it really is only a matter of changing it up a bit to get a different fruit or veggie.
 I found my papier mache shapes in an online store, but you can find them at your local craft or hobby store or you can even make them yourself at home too.
 Now wouldn’t that be a flashback to elementary school days?

-Since most of the shapes are ornaments, you will need to snip off the string.
+First, since most of the shapes are ornaments, you will need to snip off the string.

 In order for the cat to smell the catnip, you will drill holes with your 3/32 drill bit all over the cone.

-The cone has an open end and you will make a top by cutting down the length of a toilet paper tube with scissors.
+Next, the cone has an open end and you will make a top by cutting down the length of a toilet paper tube with scissors.

 Flatten the roll out and then trace the top of the cone on the roll.